fischtank44/Engine_Training_Data/Visualizations/readme.md

 1. Determine if Data Analysis on small datasets can be conducted in Tableau
 2. Use visualizations to determine parameters that predict failure
 3. Use visualizations in Tableau to perform predictive modeling
-4. Use visualizations in Tableau to create “real time monitoring” tools
+4. Use visualizations in Tableau to create “real time monitoring” tool
 5. Create a visualization that combines predictive and real time models